This is the end of the matter. All has been heard. Fear God and keep his commandments, for this is the whole duty of man. Ecclesiastes 12:13

 and leave their wealth to others.

-11 Their inward thought is that their houses will endure forever,
+11 Their inner thought is that their houses will endure forever,

 and their dwelling places to all generations.